rails/rails/guides/source/active_record_migrations.md

 end
 ```

-TIP: When seeking further details about generators, you run `bin/rails generate
+TIP: For further help with generators, run `bin/rails generate --help`.
---help`.
-Additionally, remember that specific generators like `bin/rails
-generate model --help` or `bin/rails generate migration --help` can provide more
+Alternatively, you can also run `bin/rails generate model --help` or `bin/rails
-focused assistance.
+generate migration --help` for help with specific generators.

 Writing Migrations
 ------------------